 Institutionalized racism and generations of wealth inequality, the wage gap and other factors, have led to the problems with student loan debt impacting minority students.
 That won’t be solved without institutional change, but here are four steps you can take to help minimize your debt risk when financing your education.

 Student loans fall into two main categories: government loans (state and federal) and private loans.
 The Consumer Financial Protection Bureau (CFPB) suggests exploring your federal student loan options first.
 The advantages of federal (and some state) loans include:

 Repayment terms are flexible

 Private student loans typically cost more than government loans, often have variable rates that may change without much notice, have less-flexible repayment options, and typically require a co-signer.
 However, one advantage of private loans is that you can borrow much larger amounts than you can with federal loans.
-This advantage, of course, presents the risk of taking on too much debt.
+This advantage, of course, presents the risk of taking on

 2. Explore your options before choosing a for-profit college